devByByron/AI-For-Everyone/README.md

 4. **Command Execution** – The device carries out the action based on the user’s request.

 **Roles of an AI Team**

+**Software Engineers:** Build and maintain the software that runs AI systems, like smart devices or self-driving cars.

+**Machine Learning Engineers:** Create and train AI models, making sure they work well with accurate results.

+**Machine Learning Researchers:** Explore new AI techniques, often through deep research and experiments.

+**Data Scientists:** Study data to find insights and help guide business decisions, sometimes doing tasks similar to ML engineers.

+**Data Engineers:** Handle large amounts of data, making sure it’s stored properly and easy to use.

+**AI Product Managers:** Decide which AI products to build and make sure they’re valuable and realistic to create.

+ **AI Transformation Playbook**

+**Step 1: Start/Execute with Pilot Projects** (Build momentum by building project that has the highest chance of success.)
+- Begin with small, easy-to-win AI projects that can show results in 6–12 months.
+This helps build confidence and momentum.

+**Step 2: Build an In-House AI Team**
+- Set up a central AI team to support different departments and create shared tools and systems across the company.

+**Step 3: Provide Company-Wide AI Training**
+- Train everyone—not just engineers—on how AI affects their work.
+Executives need a few hours; engineers need deeper training to build real skills.

+**Step 4: AI Strategy and Communication** (Leveraging AI to give an advantage) AI Strategy Development
+Once a company has real experience with AI projects, it's time to create a proper AI strategy.
+Strategies based only on theory often don’t work well — hands-on learning helps shape plans that actually fit the business.

+Virtuous Cycle of AI**
+The more data and users a company has, the better its AI can get.
+This makes the product stronger over time and harder for new competitors to catch up.
+For example, Blue River used AI in farming to keep improving their tools and stay ahead.

+**Step 5: Internal and External Communications**
+Clear communication is key.
+Companies need to explain AI changes to investors, regulators, and employees.
+Internally, sharing success stories helps reduce fear and attract talented people to work on AI.

-**What is data in AI**: Data is the information you use to train an AI system.
+**What is Data in AI**: Data is the information you use to train an AI system.
 There are two types of data, unstructured which refers to images,photos and structured which refers to data in a spreadsheet(dataset).

 # Machine Learning
 **Machine Learning (ML)**: is a way for computers to learn from examples, kind of like how people learn.
 Instead of being told exactly what to do step-by-step, the computer looks at a bunch of data and figures out how to make decisions on its own.